Who are our pollinators?

-Click on the photo links below to access full species accounts for each of the 99 species of bee and 180 species of hoverfly that occur in Ireland
+Click on the links below to access full species accounts for each of the species of bee and hoverfly that occur in Ireland

-The aim of the National Biodiversity Data Centre is to drive pollinator conservation through better data.
+The National Biodiversity Data Centre aims to help drive pollinator conservation through better data.
 It is entirely reliant on the generosity of volunteer recorders who get involved and submit data on Ireland’s bees and hoverflies.
 This is particularly important as we move forward with the implementation of the All-Ireland Pollinator Plan.

 The Pollinator Plan will only be a success if we see increases in the distribution and abundance of our wild bees and other insects.
 We are very conscious that without your help in collecting and submitting data we would be unable to track that.